 The Pulmonary and Critical Care Medicine Fellowship Program at the University of Nebraska encompasses three years and integrates strong clinical training, productive research and an interactive educational environment.

 Clinical training occurs at the Nebraska Medical Center (TNMC) and the Omaha Veterans Affairs Medical Center during the first year and primarily at the Nebraska Medical Center in the second and third year.
 At the completion of the three-year fellowship, the fellow will have completed at least 12 months of clinical pulmonology and 12 months of critical care rotations.
 Additional clinical experiences include a weekly continuity clinic throughout the three years and a night float rotation.
+Unique experiences available for fellows in our program include sufficient neurocritical care rotations to allow certification in neurocritical care and if the Nebraska Biocontainment Unit is activated for the treatment of lethal infectious disease, the fellows may volunteer to assist in the care of those patients.
 As trainees' clinical experience increases, the fellows are given commensurate responsibility for running the service but are always under the supervision of a faculty member.